ckeditor/ckeditor5/docs/getting-started/integrations-cdn/angular.md

 }
 ```

-The `<loadCKEditorCloud>` component supports the following properties:
+The `<loadCKEditorCloud>` function supports the following properties:

 * `version` (required) &ndash; The version of CKEditor Cloud Services to use.
 * `languages` &ndash; The languages to load.
 English language ('en') should not be passed because it is already bundled in.